Skip to main content

 REAL (Research Experience and Applied Learning) opportunities allow you to apply academic knowledge in real-world settings.
 There are many places to find research and applied learning opportunities if you are proactive in your search.
 Here are some ideas and resources to help you get started.

-The Co-Curricular Record & 12 Competencies
+The Co-Curricular Record (CCR)

 Quick tips from Faculty